mwarning/meshnet-lab/tests/scalability1/README.md

 # Scalability Test 1

 Test the scalability of different routing protocols on line, grid and random tree topologies.
+Every topology is only set up once to minimize run time, since the test can run a long time as a whole.

+The amount of pings between random node pair is always the number of nodes.
+For a good routing protocol, the traffic per node should stay almost constant.

 ## Run